ZebraDevs/Zebra-Printer-Samples/WeChat-MiniProgram-Samples/WeChatPrintDemo/README.md

 <img src="https://github.com/Zebra/Zebra-Printer-Samples/blob/master/WeChat-MiniProgram-Samples/WeChatPrintDemo/WeChatPrintDemo.jpg" width="400">

 ## Notes
-1. On Android, the access permission to location service should be givin to the WeChat app in order for this mini-program to scan for and connect to a Bluetooth LE device.
+1. On Android, the access permission to location service should be given to the WeChat app in order for this mini-program to scan for and connect to a Bluetooth LE device.
 Otherwise, this mini-program won't be able to find any BLE devices during the scan operation.
 2. On Android, the sequential execution of wx.writeBLECharacteristicValue() without delay in between will cause the write operation to fail.
 In this example, we give 250ms delay in between.
 This delay can be adjusted if needed.

 ## References